-The effect of local ambiguity on the statistics of pairs of adjacent tokens $(X_I,X_{I+1})$ is illustrated in~\autoref{fig:covariance-decomposition}: the tokens can be binary siblings (probability $p_{\mathrm{bin}}$), but also part of a triple of ternary siblings $(X_{I-1},X_I,X_{I+1})$ or $(X_I,X_{I+1},X_{I+2})$ (probability $p_{\mathrm{ter}}$ each), or sit across the boundary between two spans (probability $p_{\mathrm{cross}}$).
+\paragraph{Binary rules.} This effect is illustrated in~\autoref{fig:covariance-decomposition}: the tokens can be binary siblings (probability $p_{\mathrm{bin}}$), but also part of a triple of ternary siblings $(X_{I-1},X_I,X_{I+1})$ or $(X_I,X_{I+1},X_{I+2})$ (probability $p_{\mathrm{ter}}$ each), or sit across the boundary between two spans (probability $p_{\mathrm{cross}}$).
 The root-to-pair covariance from~\autoref{eq:root-to-pair-def} takes contributions from all these cases, as is evident from a linear decomposition based on the law of total covariance, also illustrated in~\autoref{fig:covariance-decomposition} (diagrams i) to iv), see~\autoref{app:root-to-pair} for details)).
-Nevertheless, in the limit~\autoref{eq:asymptotic}, the asymptotic behavior of $C^{(L)}_2$ is dominated by the contribution of binary siblings (diagram i)).
-Namely, as proved in~\autoref{app:root-to-pair},
+Nevertheless, in the asymptotic vocabulary size limit, $C^{(L)}_2$ is dominated by the contribution of binary siblings (diagram i).
+Therefore, the following algorithm~\autoref{alg:infer-binary} provably recovers binary rules (see~\autoref{prop:infer-binary}, with proof in~\autoref{app:root-to-pair}).